The Basics of Stitching: Essential Knowledge to Get Started Right

 Jersey

-How to choose the right sewing stitch?
+How to choose the right stitch?

 Common symbol (description)